Medically reviewed by Kristin Hall, FNP

-These articles aren’t totally wrong, but the way they present the evidence isn’t quite accurate.
-While it’s true that the Mediterranean diet can reduce a person’s risk of developing heart disease, there isn’t any evidence that olive oil is “better than Viagra” as a treatment for ED.
+As we said, these articles aren’t totally wrong, but how they present the evidence isn’t accurate.
+The Mediterranean diet can indeed reduce a person’s risk of developing heart disease, but there isn’t any evidence that olive oil is “better than Viagra” as a treatment for ED.

-Olive oil and Viagra are very different substances.
 Olive oil is a liquid fat that, when used in a balanced diet, may contribute to healthier blood vessels.
-But it isn’t a medication that you can take before sex for better erections — instead, its effects on your health are preventative.

-As such, the comparison isn’t really fair.
-However, the general direction of the findings is fairly accurate, in the sense that maintaining a Mediterranean diet that includes olive oil may help to reduce your risk of developing heart disease, which is a major contributor to ED.
+A Mediterranean diet that includes olive oil may help reduce your risk of developing heart disease, which is a major contributor to ED.
+Reducing your cardiovascular risk may improve your blood flow, which may positively impact your erectile health.

-In fact, a study published in the European Heart Journal in 2021 found that hypertensive men experience improvements in erectile performance, testosterone levels and exercise tolerance when they stick to a Mediterranean diet.
+A study published in the European Heart Journal in 2021 found that hypertensive men experience improvements in erectile performance, levels of testosterone and exercise tolerance when they stick to a Mediterranean diet.